Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 2: Math Segmentation and Numeric Ambiguity

 \subsection{False Positive PII in Math Segments and Numeric Ambiguity}

-Figure \ref{fig:pii_dist} illustrates the distribution of PII categories across mathematical and non-mathematical segments, distinguishing between validated PII (True Positives) and false positives (Not PII) arising from numeric ambiguity.
+Figure \ref{fig:pii_dist} illustrates the distribution of PII categories across mathematical and non-mathematical segments, distinguishing between true positives (validated PII) and false positives (Not PII) arising from numeric ambiguity.

 It reveals a stark contrast in detection accuracy between the two domains.
-In math segments, the upstream detection system produced 2,539 false positives compared to only 520 true PII instances---a false-to-true ratio of approximately 4.88:1.
-In contrast, non-math segments exhibited a much higher precision, with 1,455 true PII instances and 929 false positives (a ratio of 0.64:1).
+In math segments, the data provider's in-house detection system produced 2,539 false positives compared to only 520 true PII instances---a false-to-true ratio of approximately 4.88:1.
+In contrast, non-math segments exhibited a much higher precision, with 929 false positives and 1,455 true PII instances (a ratio of 0.64:1).

 Specific numeric categories were nearly entirely composed of false positives in mathematical contexts.
 For instance, as shown in the MATH Segment of Figure \ref{fig:pii_dist}, categories such as \texttt{DATE}, \texttt{US\_DRIVER\_LICENSE}, and \texttt{LOCATION} contain substantial numbers of false positives.
 Interestingly, the \texttt{PERSON} category also presents a high number of false positives within math segments.
 Qualitative review indicates that these names are frequently tied to mathematical word problems (e.g., ``If Alex has 5 apples...'') rather than the actual identities of the student or tutor.
 While over-redacting these fictional entities is perhaps less detrimental to educational utility than over-redacting the mathematical operations themselves, it further illustrates the inability of domain-agnostic systems to distinguish between the \textit{context} of a name (math problem vs. personal disclosure).